luka3650/Semestral-Project/README.md

 # Subheader

 This was a team project done in coordinance with 10 people with three sub - teams.
-One being the quadrotor control team.
+One being the quadrotor control team of which I was the lead in.